faizns/VIX-Data-Analytics-KPMG-AU/README.md

 <br>

 We calculating the overall RFM score based on:
-- Concatenation: creating segments, here we just concatenate (not add) individual RFM scores like strings and get labeled segments in return.
+- **Concatenation**: creating segments, here we just concatenate (not add) individual RFM scores like strings and get labeled segments in return.
 The highest is 555 and the lowest is 111.
-- Average: creating a score, here we find the average of the individual RFM scores indicating the customer's score.
-Highest 5 and lowest 1 and we can use this to create more human friendly labelled categories (Diamond, Platinum, Gold, Silver, Bronze)
+- **Average**: creating score, here we find the average of the individual RFM scores indicating the customer's score.
+Highest 5 and lowest 1 and we can use this to create more human friendly labelled categories (**Diamond, Platinum, Gold, Silver, Bronze**)

 <br>
 <p align="center">
   <kbd> <img width="800" alt="newplot (3)" src="https://user-images.githubusercontent.com/115857221/223327109-28089ef6-642e-4db6-b200-d31f8f0ba96e.png"> </kbd> <br>
     Figure 1 — RFM Plot Based on Cluster Score
 </p>

+From the above plot, we can see how the customers are spread among Recency, Frequency and Monetary dimension.
+Customers in cluster **Diamond (blue)** have **made recent purchases with a high frequency, and high amounts (monetary)**.
+On the other hand, customers in Bronze (yellow) have low recency and monetery and haven't purchased for long time.<br>
 <br>